- Grownups, kids, elders and youth of all fitness levels.

 What to wear

 Regular Yukon winter outdoor attire is suitable: parka, toque, mitts, neckwarmer, cozy socks, etc. Dress to the weather and wear layers as you might want to shed some as you work up a sweat on your ride.
-Your bag with a thermos, snack, gear and extra layers can sit on the seat, secured with rope or a bungee cord.
+Your bag or pack with a thermos, snack, gear and extra layers can sit on the seat, secured with rope or a bungee cord.
 For footwear, winter snow boots are best.
-If you're racing a kickspark on clear ice, you may want to invest in that attach to your footwear for better kick traction.
+If you're racing a kickspark on clear ice, you may want to invest in or another kind of grip enhancer that attach to your boots for better kick traction.

-Shift your body weight on the runners and pressure on the handle bars to maneuver your kicksled.
+Shift your body weight on the runners and pressure on the handle bars to maneuver and turn your kicksled.
 The galvanized spring steel runners have some flex to help you take corners like a champ.
 When approaching a turn, kick with the outside foot while turning the handle bars.
 If approached with caution, hills can be fun to ride.
-To slow down, have one foot firmly on a runner, bend that knee, hold the handlebars tight and pull back while your free foot drags along the ground with a straight leg in front of you.
+To slow down, have one foot firmly on a runner, bend that knee, hold the handlebars tight and pull back with your arms straight while your free foot drags along the ground in front of you.
 Take care, use your good judgment and know your limits when kicksledding.

 Dogs that like to pull can be hooked up to your kicksled.
 We recommend you kit up with harnesses, lines and other dog kicksledding and skijoring gear from the pros at Tanzilla Harness Supply at Duffy's Pets beside Alpine Bakery in Whitehorse.

-Late winter and early spring ice conditions on lakes are the best for kicksledding.
+Late winter and early spring ice conditions on lakes are the ideal for kicksledding.
 When the sun returns to crunch things up, often you don't even need a skidoo trail to enjoy the expanse of hard snow on the ice.
 Always use good sense when out on frozen water bodies from freeze-up to break-up.
 Ice conditions can be unpredictable and change daily.
 Watch weather patterns and talk to locals.
-Here is ice safety information from the Canadian Red Cross and Lifesaving Society BC and Yukon.
+Here is ice safety information from the Canadian Red Cross and Lifesaving Society.

 Kicksleds require little maintenance and can last a lifetime if cared for properly.
 Protect it from sun and rain in the off season.
 Best to store it folded against a wall standing upright on its runners.
 If you ride your kicksled over gritty conditions (it happens), the plastic runners can be damaged.
 We sell extra plastic runners if yours get too scratched and slow down.
 Keep an extra snow brush and ice scraper (a cheap wood one is perfect) for your kicksled if you leave it outside.
 Brush the fresh snow off, and when necessary, tip your kicksled to one side then the other to scrape frost and ice from the bottom of the runners for the best glide.
 Some have reported success with glide wax or silicon spray to reduce frost scraping effort.